dbuchwald/learn/k8s/k3s/README.md

 > for analysis and troubleshooting - it contains sample YAML files for deployment of minimal Apache-based
 > application with Service and Ingress configured.

-Before you can use the registry, however, you need to inform Docker that such a registry will be used and it will be used in insecure manner.
+Before you can use the registry, however, you need to inform Docker that such a registry will be used, and it will be used in insecure manner.
 Edit (or add, if doesn't exist) the following file:
 `/etc/docker/daemon.json`